SAT: Dynamic Spatial Aptitude Training for Multimodal Language Models: Introduction

-To promote progress towards dynamic spatial understanding for MLMs, we propose Spatial Aptitude Training (\task{}), an approach for generating spatial question-answer (QA) data without any human supervision to train and evaluate MLMs.
-Annotating scenes with 3D information is expensive; instead, \task{} leverages 22K ProcTHOR~\citep{deitke2022️} scenes composed of 1K assets to generate 218K QA pairs.
-With perfect 3D information and control of the assets, \task{} goes beyond static object relationships to questions that require reasoning based on objects moving and egocentric actions in the scene.
-Since our data is generated procedurally by composing assets, it can be scaled up without human annotation.
-Hence, \task{} is more flexible than 3D datasets~\cite{brazil2023omni3d, azuma2022scanqa}, which are not composable and have fewer object classes (\textasciitilde$98$)~\cite{brazil2023omni3d}.
+We explore the possibility of using simulation data as a simple solution to impart both static and dynamic spatial reasoning into MLMs.
+We propose \textbf{Spatial Aptitude Training} (\task{}), an approach to generate spatial question-answer (QA) data without any human supervision.
+Manually annotating 3D movements is expensive; hence, \task{} leverages 22K ProcTHOR~\citep{deitke2022️} scenes composed of 1K assets to generate 175K QA pairs.
+With perfect 3D information and control of the assets, \task{} goes beyond static object relationships to questions that require reasoning about egocentric and object movements.
+Since our data is generated procedurally by composing assets, it can be scaled up arbitrarily.
+Hence, \task{} is programmatically controllable, unlike existing 3D~\citep{brazil2023omni3d, azuma2022scanqa} or spatial datasets~\citep{cheng2024spatialrgptgroundedspatialreasoning}, which are also not compositional.

-With \task{}, we analyze what kinds of training data improve spatial reasoning in MLMs.
-We focus on two kinds of spatial reasoning data.
-First, spatial-QA about simpler object relations in static scenes, shown in Fig.~\ref{fig:teaser_fig}-left, to impart reasoning about the relative locations of objects in the scene (\eg where is object X with respect to object Y? behind, above, left, or right?) as well as counting.
-Next, we evaluate the effect of dynamic spatial tasks, Fig.~\ref{fig:teaser_fig}-right.
-This includes egocentric movement, object movement, allocentric perspective, goal aiming, and action consequences.
-These complex spatial tasks go beyond static object relationships, assessing the MLM's capability to reason about spatial movements, perspective changes, and certain degrees of spatial causality.
+With \task{}, we analyze what types of training data improve spatial reasoning.
+We focus on two types of spatial reasoning data.
+First, spatial-QA about object relations in static scenes, shown in Fig.~\ref{fig:teaser_fig} (under ``Existing Spatial Bench''), to impart reasoning about the relative locations of objects in the scene (\eg where is object X with respect to object Y?).
+Next, we evaluate the effect of dynamic spatial tasks, Fig.~\ref{fig:teaser_fig} (shown under ``Our SAT Dynamic Bench'').
+This includes questions about egocentric movement, object movement, allocentric perspective, goal aiming, and action consequences.
+These dynamic spatial reasoning skills are well-studied in human cognitive development: children understand the consequences of self-motion (\eg the moving room test~\citep{anderson2013role}), track how entities move in a scene~\citep{anderson2013role}, and can adopt others' viewpoints when planning actions~\citep{brucato2023measuring,vasilyeva2012development,blades1994development}.